K2 / Spice Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Co-occurring mental disorders

-There is limited research on detoxification from synthetic marijuana, but researchers do know that withdrawal symptoms may begin as quickly as 15 minutes after the last dose.
+There is limited research on K2/spice detox, but researchers do know that withdrawal symptoms may begin as quickly as 15 minutes after the last dose.
 In some cases, people may not experience withdrawal symptoms for 1-3 days after the last dose.

-Synthetic marijuana withdrawal is a very individualized process and therefore, should always take place in a medically monitored environment.
+K2/spice withdrawal is a very individualized process and therefore, detox should always take place in a medically monitored environment.

-An inpatient drug rehab center provides a comfortable, safe, and supportive environment in which individuals can remain sober while gaining the tools and skills they need to live sober on their own.
+If someone is severely addicted, a synthetic marijuana addiction treatment program can help.
+An inpatient K2/spice rehab center provides a comfortable, safe, and supportive environment in which individuals can remain sober while gaining the tools and skills they need to live sober on their own.

-People in drug rehab work with clinical counselors and other addiction treatment professionals to develop and practice effective coping strategies to prevent future relapse and to learn how to cope with the stressors of everyday life without resorting to drug use.
-Rehab programs consist of individual and group therapy, specialized behavioral therapy interventions, and evidence-based therapies such as 12-step facilitation therapy and cognitive behavioral therapy, among many others.
+People in K2/spice rehab work with clinical counselors and other addiction treatment professionals to develop and practice effective coping strategies to prevent future relapse and to learn how to cope with the stressors of everyday life without resorting to using synthetic marijuana.
+K2/spice treatment programs consist of individual and group therapy, specialized behavioral therapy interventions, and evidence-based therapies such as 12-step facilitation therapy and cognitive behavioral therapy, among many others.

-The cost of addiction treatment programs will vary based on the type of program, the method of payment, and the duration of treatment.
+The cost of a K2/spice treatment program will vary based on the type of program, the method of payment, and the duration of treatment.

-After a client has completed a drug rehab program for K2 or Spice addiction, he or she may choose to continue their treatment plan by enrolling in a sober living program.
-Sober living homes are designed to help clients transition from a life of addiction to a life of sobriety by providing peer support, accountability, and a substance-free living environment.
+After a client has completed K2/spice detox and a rehab program for K2 or Spice addiction, he or she may choose to continue their treatment plan by enrolling in a sober living program.
+Sober living homes are designed to help clients transition from a life of addiction to a life of sobriety by providing peer support, accountability, and a substance-free living environment after they’ve completed synthetic marijuana rehab.

 Sober living homes provide a fantastic opportunity for individuals in recovery from synthetic marijuana addiction to learn how to live responsibly and be accountable for their own actions.
 This is achieved by paying their own rent, preparing their own meals, adhering to the rules of their sober living community, and building healthy relationships with like-minded peers in recovery.
 All of these things will help them maintain their sobriety for years to come.